kiboschool/course-programming-1/src/lessons/loops/while-loops.md

 	block of code to execute
 ```

 It’s a lot like an `if` statement.
 It checks the condition, then runs the block of code if the condition is `True`.

-Unlike an `if` statement, however, after executing the block, a `while` loop checks the condition again and again.
+But, unlike an `if` statement, after executing the block, a `while` loop checks the condition again and again.
 It only stops when the condition becomes `False`.

 Here’s a flow chart depicting a `while` loop: